tiagomanunes/tiagomanunes.github.io/_writeups/underpass.md

 Underpass was a cool little box that served as a mini-test for methodology.
 With [Administrator](/writeups/administrator/) we talked about how I said that "if I don't learn anything, I won't write about it".
 This one made me go back to thinking that by that standard I'll probably write something about 99% of boxes, and Administrator was in that 1%.
 More often than not there will be something completely new that we'll have to adapt to.
 So this will be a short one, but I still think the process was interesting.
 Short story shorter:

 <div class="attack-chain">
-  {% include attack-step.html title="Enumerate SNMP" description="Discovered daloradius web app in SNMP public strings" type="enum" %}
+  {% include attack-step.html title="Enumerate SNMP" description="Discovered daloRADIUS web app via SNMP public strings" type="enum" %}
-  {% include attack-step.html title="Exploit misconfiguration" description="Accessed web app using default credentials" type="attack" %}
+  {% include attack-step.html title="Exploit misconfiguration" description="Logged into web app using default credentials" type="attack" %}
   {% include attack-step.html title="Enumerate web app" description="Discovered MD5-hashed password for `moshSvc`" type="enum" %}
-  {% include attack-step.html title="Foothold" description="Cracked password for `moshSvc` and logged in via SSH" type="foothold" %}
+  {% include attack-step.html title="Foothold" description="Cracked `moshSvc`'s password and gained SSH access" type="foothold" %}
-  {% include attack-step.html title="Enumerate premissions" description="Discovered that `moshSvc` can run `mosh-server` with sudo" type="enum" %}
+  {% include attack-step.html title="Enumerate permissions" description="Discovered that `moshSvc` can run `mosh-server` with sudo" type="enum" %}
   {% include attack-step.html title="Privilege escalation" description="Abuse sudo rights to get root shell" type="root" %}
 </div>